 - Use of the copy center areas should be limited to avoid multiple people gathering in these areas. - When using these areas and equipment, it is the responsibility of each employee to clean the items before and after each use and/or wear gloves while touching items in these areas.
-Cleaning items should be discarded after a single use. - Gloves, paper towels, soap and water or sanitation wipes, and trash bins will be provided in these areas.
+Cleaning items should be discarded after a single use. - Gloves, sanitation wipes, and trash bins will be provided in these areas.